Macau: History

 Following the First Opium War and the establishment of Hong Kong by the British, Macau lost its role as a major port.
 Firecracker and incense production, as well as tea and tobacco processing, were vital industries in the colony during this time.
 Portugal was able to capitalise on China's postwar weakness and assert its sovereignty; the Governor of Macau began refusing to pay China annual land rent for the colony in the 1840s, and annexed Taipa and Coloane, in 1851 and 1864, respectively.
 Portugal also occupied nearby Lapa and Montanha.
 But these were returned to China by 1887, when perpetual occupation rights over Macau were formalised in the Sino-Portuguese Treaty of Peking.
 This agreement also prohibited Portugal from ceding Macau without Chinese approval.
 Despite occasional conflict between Cantonese authorities and the colonial government, Macau's status remained unchanged through the republican revolutions of both Portugal in 1910 and China in 1911.
 The Kuomintang further affirmed Portuguese jurisdiction in Macau when the Treaty of Peking was renegotiated in 1928.

 During the Second World War, the Empire of Japan did not occupy the colony and generally respected Portuguese neutrality in Macau.
 However, after Japanese troops captured a British cargo ship in Macau waters in 1943, Japan installed a group of government "advisors" as an alternative to military occupation.
 The territory largely avoided military action during the war except in 1945, when the United States ordered air raids on Macau after learning that the colonial government was preparing to sell aviation fuel to Japan.
 In 1950, the United States paid Portugal more than US$20 million in compensation for the damage during the war.

 Refugees from mainland China swelled the population as they fled from the Chinese Civil War.
 Access to a large workforce enabled Macau's economy to grow as the colony expanded its clothing and textiles manufacturing industry, developed its tourism industry, and legalised casino gaming.
-However, at the height of the Cultural Revolution, residents dissatisfied with the colonial administration rioted in the 1966 12-3 incident, in which 8 people were killed and more than 200 were injured.
-Portugal lost full control over the colony afterwards, and agreed to cooperate with the Chinese Communist Party in exchange for continued administration of Macau.
+However, at the height of the Cultural Revolution, residents dissatisfied with the colonial administration rioted in the 1966 12-3 incident, in which 8 people were killed, and more than 200 were injured.
+Portugal lost full control over the colony afterward, and agreed to cooperate with the Chinese Communist Party in exchange for continued administration of Macau.